By Nick Dekker

 A good Christmas ale or winter warmer really embodies the flavors of the season: rich, warming, sweet and a little bit spicy.
-Nothing beats sitting by the fire, eating a family dinner, or gathering with friends while sipping on a Christmas ale.
+Nothing beats sitting by the fire and eating a hearty dinner while sipping on a Christmas ale.

-During the late fall and winter, Ohio beer aficionados (or even newbies to beer) seek out those seasonal brews.
+During this season, Ohio beer aficionados (or even newbies to beer) seek out those seasonal brews.
 Many Ohio breweries have carved a niche nationally with their holiday offerings.
 Here’s a highlight of seven signature Ohio Christmas ales:

 Dad by Rhinegeist Brewing in Cincinnati

-“Hi, Thirsty, I’m dad.”
-Cue up all the dad jokes when you crack open Rhinegeist’s seasonal hoppy holiday ale.
+“Hi, Thirsty, '’m dad.”
+Cue up all the dad jokes when you crack open Rhinegeist's seasonal hoppy holiday ale.
 Clad in your dad’s favorite flannel shirt, this Christmas ale makes its annual appearance in November and December, on tap and in canned six-packs all around the state.
 The deep and toasty malt bill is offset by a generous portion of rich, piney hops.
-The beer’s release is celebrated with an annual Dad Day in early December at the Cincinnati taproom.

 Frosted Frog Christmas Ale from Hoppin' Frog Brewery in Akron